Popular protests, violent crackdown put Biden Iran policy to the test

 Biden’s ‘missed opportunity’

-The domestic unrest comes as the Biden administration pursues “indirect” talks with Iran on reviving the 2015 nuclear deal that former President Donald Trump repudiated in 2018.
-Iran is demanding the U.S. drop harsh economic sanctions Mr. Trump reimposed in quitting the deal.
+Despite the domestic unrest, the Biden administration is pursuing “indirect” talks with Iran on reviving the 2015 nuclear deal that President Trump repudiated in 2018.
+Iran is demanding that the U.S. lift harsh economic sanctions that Mr. Trump reimposed after quitting the deal.

-Months of talks toward such a restoration have yet to produce a deal.
+Months of talks toward such a restoration have not produced a deal.
 Iran‘s supreme leader has called Washington “stubborn” for seeking to raise the issue of Tehran‘s missiles and regional influence during talks with other nations that were party to the nuclear deal.

-Mr. Biden campaigned on reviving the deal he helped negotiate during the Obama administration, but critics say his national security team is whiffing on a chance to stand up for the protests in Iran.
+Mr. Biden campaigned on reviving the deal he helped negotiate during the Obama administration, but critics say his national security team is missing a chance to support the protests in Iran.

-“Not standing up for the protests and aiding them, and just waiting so long to talk about the situation and being lackluster when you do talk about it amounts to a missed opportunity to to align America’s national security strategy with American ideals in a place where those two things can and should be aligned,” according to Mr. Ben Taleblu.
+“Not standing up for the protests and aiding them, and just waiting so long to talk about the situation and being lackluster when you do talk about it amounts to a missed opportunity to align America’s national security strategy with American ideals in a place where those two things can and should be aligned,” Mr. Ben Taleblu said.

-Mr. Ben Taleblu added that the Biden administration‘s approach remains “nuclear-centric,” essentially ignoring the popular protests by “over-focusing on the nuclear issue in a way that could trade away U.S. leverage through sanctions relief for this regime.”
+Mr. Ben Taleblu said the Biden administration‘s approach remains “nuclear-centric” and essentially ignores the popular protests by “over-focusing on the nuclear issue in a way that could trade away U.S. leverage through sanctions relief for this regime.”

-He argued that the Biden administration should come forward with a “targeted sanctions campaign” in response to the current crackdown in Iran — a campaign that reaches beyond regime top leadership to level sanctions “against political, judicial or security forces in specific Iranian cities where violent crackdowns are occurring.”
+He said the Biden administration should respond with a “targeted sanctions campaign” that reaches beyond top leadership and hits “political, judicial or security forces in specific Iranian cities where violent crackdowns are occurring.”

+“This would show solidarity with the Iranian people,” Mr. Ben Taleblu said.

 “In my reading of it, the Biden administration has expressed outrage over the internet being cut by the Iranian regime, but it’s unclear what the administration is doing about it,” he said.

-Mr. Roule generally agreed, but said that the onus right now is on the Iranian regime more than anyone else and that Tehran‘s recent actions only serve to confirm the Trump administration‘s narrative that the regime was only interested in confrontation with the U.S. and its regional allies.
+Mr. Roule generally agreed but said the onus right now is on the Iranian regime more than anyone else and that Tehran‘s actions confirm the Trump administration‘s narrative that the regime is interested only in confrontation with the U.S. and its regional allies.

 “The storyline you’re watching is that the Iranian people have legitimate grievances and are rejecting their government’s regional adventurism, but the Iranian government is making no changes,” he said.